dakku7/Bochi-the-Rock-Themed-Website/README.md

 # Bochi-the-Rock-Themed-Website

-## It's my uni project on free to take theme.
+It's my uni project on free to take theme website.

 I've chosen like a main theme anime "Bochi the Rock".
-So it's basically bochi the rock themed site about it(and kessouku band).
+## So it's basically bochi the rock themed site about it(and kessouku band).
 There is no responsive design in it.
 In this project i combined html/css with a little bit of js.
 Also in the end of website there is implemitation of form backend api from Formspree.